Army of Conquest: Formation

-Jaish al-Fatah declared its formation on 24 March 2015.
+The Army of Conquest declared its formation on 24 March 2015.
 On the same day, a pro-opposition source claimed that about fifty Syrian government soldiers defected to the new group.
 As columnist David Ignatius reported, Qatar, Turkey, and Saudi Arabia were the primary sponsors of the new coalition that was led by al-Nusra.
 Since the very beginning, the three states allegedly provided conspicuous material support to the group, mostly consisting of weapons and military equipment.
 In 2016, shortly after al-Nusra changed its name in Jabhat Fatah al-Sham, Financial Times reporter Erica Solomon quoted rebels and activists claiming that Qatar and Saudi Arabia were consistently ferrying in cash and supplies to support a military offensive in Aleppo directed by Jabhat Fatah al-Sham.

-In general, over the past years Qatar's support for the al-Nusra front has remained constant in spite of the group's rebranding operation and several strategic alliances and mergers.
-In fact, Qatar's sponsorship for the al-Qaeda affiliate in Syria was in line with Doha's strategy to expand its regional influence by investing on the increasing role of key actors – including extremist and terrorist entities – in a number of international arenas.

 The Army of Conquest captured Idlib City on 28 March 2015.
 In the following months, they spearheaded an offensive that drove out government forces from almost all of Idlib Governorate.
 Following this success, additional branches of the Army of Conquest were established in other parts of Syria.

 The Army of Conquest coalition was partially modelled upon the success of the Southern Front of the Free Syrian Army, and in turn newer coalitions, like the Battle of Victory, were modelled on the Army of Conquest.

 Saudi cleric Abdullah al-Muhaysini played a key role in the early history of the Army of Conquest.
 In fact, Muhayisini coordinated and supervised the establishment of the group, for which he also served as a religious judge and leader.
 He was targeted by U.S. Treasury Sanctions on 10 November 2016, for his role as mediator and recruiter on behalf of the al-Nusra Front.
 Notably, Muhaysini also collected material and financial support for al-Nusra from the Gulf, especially, Qatar, and was known for his public endorsement of Qatar-based "Madid Ahl al-Sham", a most effective fundraising campaign which al-Nusra itself acknowledged as "one of the preferred conduits for donations".